dkwon17/che-operator/README.md

 ### Update nightly OLM bundle

-Sometimes, during development, you need to modify some YAML definitions in the `deploy` folder or Che cluster custom resource.
+Sometimes, during development, you need to modify some YAML definitions in the `config` folder or Che cluster custom resource.
 There are most frequently changes which should be included to the new OLM bundle:
-  - operator deployment `deploy/operator.yaml`
+  - operator deployment `config/manager/manager.yaml`
   - operator roles/cluster roles permissions.
-They are defined like role/rolebinding or cluster role/rolebinding yamls in the `deploy` folder.
+They are defined like role/rolebinding or cluster role/rolebinding yamls in the `config` folder.
-  - operator custom resource CR `deploy/crds/org_v1_che_cr.yaml`.
+  - operator custom resource CR `config/crd/bases/org_v1_che_cr.yaml`.
 This file contains the default CheCluster sample.
 Also this file is the default OLM CheCluster sample.
-  - Che cluster custom resource definition `pkg/apis/org/v1/che_types.go`.
+  - Che cluster custom resource definition `api/v1/checluster_types.go`.
 For example you want to fix some properties description or apply new Che type properties with default values.
-These changes affect CRD `deploy/crds/org_v1_che_crd.yaml`.
+These changes affect CRD `config/crd/bases/org_v1_che_crd.yaml`.
-  - add Openshift ui annotations for Che types properties (`pkg/apis/org/v1/che_types.go`) to display information or interactive elements on the Openshift user interface.
+  - add Openshift ui annotations for Che types properties (`api/v1/checluster_types.go`) to display information or interactive elements on the Openshift user interface.

 For all these cases it's a necessary to generate a new OLM bundle to make these changes working with OLM.
 Run the VSCode tasks `Update resources` or use the terminal: